yaph/logya/README.markdown

 ## Version 2.1

+* Refactor template var setting and getting, fixes are ugly
 * Inform users during generate when doc URL is used more the once
 * move common functions to common.py
 * provide extension hooks in build_indexes and DocParser